Why Disclosing the Nature of Audio Files to Your Trusted Transcription Company is Important

-If we know that the speakers in an audio file will be discussing, say, energy use in inner-city office buildings, then we will allocate those files to our typists who have an in-depth knowledge and background in the building, construction and sustainability sectors.
+If we know that the speakers in an audio file will be discussing, say, energy use in inner-city office buildings, then we will allocate those files to our typists who have in-depth knowledge and background in the building, construction and sustainability sectors.
 The provision of a list of common acronyms being used in the audio is also helpful.

 Then there are added layers of complexity and nuance which, while at first glance may appear subtle, can have lasting consequences, if not addressed.
 The disclosure of sensitive or disturbing content is one such issue.

 Similar to court interpreters, lawyers, people in the helping professions and the armed forces, the issue of typists being exposed to vicarious trauma is real and potent.
 The nature of transcription, that is, requiring a written transcript of the spoken word, means that there will always be circumstances where the content is difficult, disturbing and deeply uncomfortable to hear.

 Transcripts with difficult, sensitive and disturbing content are used in areas such as court proceedings, mental health assessments, medico-legal documents and a wide array of research projects.

 A transcript is still required and a person must still type from the audio, regardless of the nature of the conversation or interview.
 However, if made aware of the sensitive and possibly disturbing content of the audio, steps can be put in place to ensure typists are cared for in the most appropriate manner.

 There are many steps Pacific takes to ensure our duty of care to our typists and our clients is fully met…